Jaxson Dart impressive in Giants' win over Chargers, but injury to Malik Nabers tempers excitement

 Dart ran for a 15-yard touchdown to cap an impressive 90-yard drive on New York's opening possession.

-He marched the Giants down the field and after connecting with a sliding Nabers for a 13-yard completion to make it first-and-10 at the 15, Dart took the snap, wriggled up the middle and scooted into the end zone to put New York up 7-0 with 9:20 left in the opening quarter.
+He connected with a sliding Nabers for a 13-yard completion to make it first-and-10 at the 15, and then ran it in to put New York up 7-0.

-Dart, who got six snaps without a pass attempt as a change of pace to Wilson in the past two games, was given the starting job earlier this week by coach Brian Daboll.

 After the Giants punted on their second possession, they got the ball back shortly after when Dexter Lawrence tipped Herbert's pass at the line, snatched it out of the air and rumbled 38 yards to the Chargers 3 before Herbert tackled him, saving a touchdown.

-New York couldn't get into the end zone, though, settling for a 22-yard field goal by Jude McAtamney -- kicking in place of the injured Graham Gano -- to put the Giants up 10-0 1:13 into the second quarter.
+New York setted for a 22-yard field goal by Jude McAtamney - kicking in place of the injured Graham Gano - to go up 10-0 1:13 into the second quarter.

 CHARGING BACK

 Two plays after Dru Phillips' interception of Herbert, Dart shoveled a pass to Johnson for a 3-yard touchdown.
-After a personal foul by Los Angeles on the score, the Giants opted to go for 2 and Cam Skattebo ran it in -- punctuating it with a backflip in the end zone -- to put New York up 21-10 with 2:49 left in the quarter.
+Cam Skattebo ran in the 2-point conversion - punctuating it with a backflip in the end zone - to put New York up 21-10 with 2:49 left in the quarter.

 INJURIES